osmcode/osmium-tool/man/osmium-export.md

 formats will need extra steps mapping tags to a limited list of attributes.
 This is outside the scope of this command.

+The **osmium export** command has to keep an index of the node locations in memory or in a temporary file on disk while doing its work.
+There are several different ways it can do that which have different advantages and disadvantages.
+The default is good enough for most cases, but see the **osmium-index-types**(5) man page for details.

 This program will not work on full history files.